-"Once-And-Only-Once Identical Content Storage
+"Once-And-Only-Once" Content Storage

-When a new file about to be stored in Artifactory is found to have the same checksum as a previously stored file, Artifactory does not store the new file content, but creates a link to it in the metadata of the newly deployed file.
+When a new file about to be stored in Artifactory is found to have the same checksum as a previously stored file (i.e. it is identical to a file that has already been stored), Artifactory does not store the new file content, but rather creates a link to the existing file in the metadata of the newly deployed file.

 This principle applies regardless of which repository and path artifacts are deployed - you can deploy the same file to many different coordinates, and as long as identical content is found in the storage, it is reused.